dansimpson61/foresight/README.md

 To extract either app later:
 - Simple app can be copied as a standalone Rack app using `simple/config.ru`.
 - Main app remains standalone via `config.ru` at the repo root.

+## Namaste

+- Focus on the 'simple' app.
+Understand the parent ''foresight' app to be well-intentioned but poorly executed, too complex, too heavy, too convuluted.
+The parent app is a model and a cautionary tale, a beloved ancestor from whom we can learn but whom we must not emulate or imitate, a truly loving parent who wants us to be better in every way.
+Do not hesitate to ask questions if you struggle to understand anything.

+- Be simple.
+Be as good as bread.